jugechengzi/Rationalization-MGR/readme.md

 The last line "The annotation performance: sparsity: 20.2753, precision: 76.3473, recall: 83.6095, f1: 79.8135 " indicates the overlap between the selected tokens and human-annotated rationales.
 The penultimate line shows the predictive accuracy on the test set.

-## Questions
-If you have any questions, just open an issue or send us an e-mail.
-Preparing code can be an exhausting task.
-Please consider giving our repository a star as a token of encouragement.
-Thank you!